abber03/snake/README.md

-This repository contains the code for our Intro To Programming Project: Snake
+This repository contains the code for our Intro To Programming Project: Snake.
+By Abigail and Maggie.

 The snake moves around a 10x10 board and grows when it eats apples.
 The game ends if the snake hits a wall or collides with itself.

 ## Features
 - Snake movement (WASD controls)